 - Make sure loved ones receive at least annual eye exams and that corrective lenses are always worn when prescribed.

 Hearts at Home In-Home Care can assist in lots of ways, from in-home safety appraisals to avoid falls, to highly customized care for individuals struggling with the challenges of a TBI as well as other conditions.
-Give us a call at 913-440-4209 for a complimentary in-home consultation and also to learn more about how our reliable at home care in Kansas City is helping seniors live life to the fullest, every day.
+Give us a call at 913-440-4209 for a complimentary in-home consultation or to learn more about how our elder care in Overland Park and the surrounding communities is helping seniors live life to the fullest, every day.
+For a complete list of the communities we serve, please visit our Service Area page.